 Etosha is more than just Namibia's safari hotspot.
 It's one of the greatest wildlife destinations in the whole of Africa.
 On this exciting self-drive holiday you'll experience it in depth, spending five nights exploring both the national park and the private game reserves of Ongava and Ongumu.
 To round off this wildlife spectacular, a night at Okonjima – home of the AfriCat Foundation – is also included.

-- Self-drive through the renowned Etosha National Park searching for wildlife
+- Self-drive, west to east, through Etosha National Park

-- Visit the world renowned AfriCat Foundation and learn more about their conservation initiatives involving Africa’s large cats
+- Track cheetah at the AfriCat Foundation and learn about big cat conservation

-The best time to visit Etosha is during the dry season (June-October), when animals are easier to spot as they congregate around waterholes.
-By the end of the dry season, extraordinary numbers of giraffes, elephants and zebras can be seen at waterholes.
-During and after the rains (December-March) wildlife spotting can be more challenging as lush vegetation hides the animals, and they scatter further afield as they no longer need to stay close to waterholes.
-However, as many animals give birth during this time and predators take advantage of the inexperienced young animals, it is the ideal time to witness predator/prey interaction.
+The best time to visit Etosha is during the dry season (June-October) when animals congregate around waterholes and are easier to spot.
+By the end of the dry season, large numbers of giraffe, elephant and zebra can often be seen at these shrinking water sources.
+During and after the rains (December-March) wildlife spotting can be more challenging as they're less reliant on waterholes and tend to scatter further afield.
+However, as this is when many animals give birth, predators take advantage of inexperienced young animals and you may witness predator-prey interaction.

 Contact our Namibia experts now

 We were sitting by the waterhole in the dark, when I heard a rustling amongst the trees to the right and then the biggest elephant I've ever seen appeared and strolled up to the edge of the waterhole.
 I was in awe, the sight was beyond my wildest dreams and if that wasn't enough, a rhino and her calf joined the elephant.
 This was just one of many amazing memories I came home with from Namibia, a destination that I definitely will return to.Lynne Raw , Operations Manager

 Itinerary & Accommodation